akka/akka/akka-docs/rst/java/untyped-actors.rst

 Note that the stash is part of the ephemeral actor state, unlike the mailbox.
 Therefore, it should be managed like other parts of the actor's state which have the same property.
-The :class:`Stash` trait’s implementation of :meth:`preRestart` will call ``unstashAll()``, which is usually the desired behavior.
+The :class:`UntypedActorWithStash` implementation of :meth:`preRestart` will call ``unstashAll()``, which is usually the desired behavior.